cr3ativ3cod3r/amfoss-tasks/task-01/SOLUTION.md

 ## git add

-Used to add files to a repositry
+Used to add files to a repository

 ## git commit